medinaisrael-17/liri-node-app/README.md

 # liri-node-app
 This application is similar to Siri but instead is a language interpretation and recognition interface.

 The liri node app is a CLI based app meaning that it takes inputs through the terminal and can generate results based on what it is given.
-We've stored the response in a variable.
+The response is stored in a variable.

 ```javascript
 //variable set to what the user wants to do